Old Mill Eco Design + Consulting

 Welcome!

-Through educational services and customized designs centered around sustainability practices and principles, I give you the guidance and knowledge you need to create and steward your spaces yourselves -or- to craft these transformations for you.
+Through educational services and intentional designs for home and garden grounded in sustainability practices and principles, I give you the guidance and knowledge you need to create and steward your spaces yourselves -or- to craft these transformations for you.

-• Private Consultations and Classes provide guidance and education on the ecosystem around you including plant life (invasives + natives) and habitats; and sustainability practices + principles.
-I empower folks to steward, curate, restore and reduce harm to your bit of nature you are living in- providing solutions for balancing human needs with those of a healthy ecosystem.
+Through Private Consultations and Classes, Workshops + Presentations, and Events at The Island, I provide guidance, education, and experiences connecting you with the ecosystem around you including plant life (invasives + natives) and habitats; and sustainability practices + principles.
+My goal is to connect to nature and empower you to steward, curate, restore and reduce harm to your bit of nature you are living in- providing solutions for balancing human needs with those of a healthy ecosystem.

 From full interior remodels and new builds including kitchens + bathrooms; to simply streamlining what you have into a more organized, efficient space- I believe your home is your habitat and everyone deserves a healthy and beautiful habitat that allows life to thrive.